oVirt/ovirt-node-ng/docs/book/getting-started.md

 ## Bootstrap

-The starting point is the `ovirt-node-appliance` which is currently living in the `ovirt-node-ng` repository:
+The starting point is the `ovirt-node-ng` which is currently living in the `ovirt-node-ng` repository:

     git clone git://gerrit.ovirt.org/ovirt-node-ng.git